-Garden Area in sq m Private Outdoor Amenity Space Standards, Local Plan Part 2. sqm No.63 Sq.m No 63a Sq.m Total Garden Area 60 for a 2 and 3 bed house 73.3 60.3
+Garden Area in sq m Private Outdoor Amenity Space Standards, Local Plan Part 2. sqm No.63 Sq.m No 63a Sq.m Total Garden Area 60 for a 2 and 3 bed house 60.0 95.7

-The new proposal divides the rear garden of 63 Victoria Avenue in a manner that achieves the above standards, whilst also maintaining rear access to the garage for no.63.
+The new proposal divides the rear garden of 63 Victoria Avenue in a manner that achieves the above standards.
+To maximise amenity space, the existing outbuildings will be demolished, and rear driveway will be converted into garden space for 63a.
 To maintain openness of this corner plot, the low wall surrounding the front garden will be kept at 1m high.

-Each house will include provision for secure and screened off refuse and storage in the front garden, with direct access to the street for collection.
-Bicycle storage will be provided in the rear garden, with rear and side gated access for number 63 and 63a, respectively.
+Each house will include provision for secure and screened off refuse storage, this is in the front garden for no.63, and in the rear garden for no.63a.
+Bicycle storage for both dwellings will be provided in the rear garden.
 This will be in accordance with Policy DMBH 11.D of the Local Plan Part 2.